 Poor quality or clogged oil filter

-Often after an engine repair due to insufficiently cleaned oil channels in the engine
+Often after year engine repair due to insufficiently cleaned oil channels in the engine

 Oil inlet incident